How we choose what to recommend.

 - LED requires battery or USB power

-The Stander Security Pole is a floor-to-ceiling tension pole — no drilling, no anchoring.
-It extends to fit between the floor and ceiling, and includes a curved handle at a height your parent can grip for assistance standing from the toilet, chair, or bed.
+The Stander Security-Pole is a floor-to-ceiling tension pole.
+No drilling, no anchoring.
+It extends to fit between the floor and ceiling, and includes a curved grab bar at a height your parent can grip for assistance standing from the toilet, chair, or bed.

-At $90, it is the most expensive item on our list, but it serves a different purpose than wall-mounted grab bars.
+At around $179, it is the most expensive item on our list, but it serves a different purpose than wall-mounted grab bars.
 For a parent in a rental, or for adding support near the toilet or bedside without any construction, it is genuinely useful.
-Test the tension every few weeks — tension poles can shift over time.
+Test the tension every few weeks, since tension poles can shift over time.

 Pros